Wilkes County Schools

 Describe your plan to develop your school compact and gain meaningful collaboration with families.

-The School-Parent Compact is a communication tool to support achievement for parents, school staff and students.
+The School-Parent Compact is a communication tool to support achievement for parents, school staff, and students.
 The Compact is an agreement on how each person (and the student) will support each other in ensuring that the student is successful.
+This compact was revised this year to match the mission and vision of Mt.
+Pleasant Elementary School.

 Building Capacity for Involvement